Selecting a Probate Attorney

 Before you hire a lawyer, ask for references.
 You want to talk to people who could comment on the lawyer’s skills and trustworthiness.
 Ask if it is okay to talk to some of the lawyer’s representative clients.

-Ask to be provided with a copy of the lawyer's retainer agreement and have it explained to you before decide on retaining the lawyer or the lawyer's law firm.
+Ask to be provided with a copy of the lawyer’s retainer agreement and have it explained to you before you decide on retaining the lawyer or the lawyer’s law firm.
 You or the estate may end up paying a lot of money to the lawyer you hire, so make sure you understand what you are signing up for.